willdiealone/willdiealone/README.md

 <h1 align="left">Hi, guys! 👋</h1>
 <p>
-I am a beginner developer on the GO language.
+I am a beginner .Net developer.
 My GitHub will gradually be filled with projects over time as I gain more experience!
 </p>

 - 🔭 Currently working on the Reactivities project.